The weBoost Drive 4G-X has weBoost's flagship mobile booster since June 2015.

 - Drive 4G-X OTR: Marketed to the "over the road" big-rig truck market, this kit (announced June 2016) swaps the 4" stubby antenna for the 24" tall rigid version of weBoost's 4G-OTR "trucker" antenna (weBoost also sells separately a 19" spring mounted version of this antenna that might be more RV appropriate for some).
-The interior antenna remains the small patch antenna. $499
+The interior antenna remains the small patch antenna.
+This combo continues to outperform all other mobile boosters we test, and is our top recommendation if you can manage the antenna installation. $499

-- Drive 4G-X RV: New in April 2017 and targeted explicitly for RV installation, this kit combines a shorter pole/ladder mount style external antenna with a directional indoor desktop antenna.
-However the kit makes some compromises with use of connectors and mismatches in components that holds it back from being a top performer. $499
+- Drive 4G-X RV: New in April 2017 (and not to be confused with their RV 4G Booster kit) is targeted explicitly for RV installations.
+It combines a shorter pole/ladder mount style external antenna with a directional indoor desktop antenna.
+However the kit makes some compromises with less efficient antennas, use of connectors and mismatches that holds it back from performing as well as the OTR kit. $499

 Though the antennas included vary - the core booster is identical between all these packages, and you can legally mix and match weBoost antennas as desired.